 In 2012, Florida and Georgia again tied atop the SEC East but Georgia advanced to the 2012 SEC Championship Game by virtue of its head-to-head victory.

-In 2012, the Florida Gators' streak of 22 consecutive bowl-game appearances ended.
+In 2012, Florida's streak of 22 consecutive bowl-game appearances ended.

-In 2016, a coach became the Outside linebackers coach for South Carolina.
+In 2016, Florida Alumni became the Outside Linebackers coach for South Carolina.

 In 2016, the field was rechristened "Steve Spurrier-Florida Field" to honor Gator player and coach Steve Spurrier.

-In 2020, Florida made its most recent appearance in the SEC Championship Game.
+In 2020, Florida made its thirteenth appearance in the SEC Championship Game.

-In 2020, the annual game between Florida and Florida State was cancelled due to the pandemic.
+In 2020, the annual game between Florida and Florida State was cancelled due to the COVID-19 pandemic.

-In 2020, the annual series between Florida and Florida State was interrupted due to the COVID-19-affected season.
+In 2020, the annual series between Florida and Florida State was interrupted due to COVID-19.

-In 2021, a coach was an Offensive Assistant for New York Giants.
+In 2021, Florida Alumni became the Offensive Assistant for the New York Giants.

-In 2021, a coach was the Outside linebackers coach for South Carolina.
+In 2021, Florida Alumni was still the Outside Linebackers coach for South Carolina.

-In 2023, a coach became the Defensive coordinator for Auburn.
+In 2023, Florida Alumni became the Defensive Coordinator for Auburn.

-In 2024, With the additions of Texas and Oklahoma to the SEC, the conference eliminated divisions that year.
+In 2024, with the additions of Texas and Oklahoma to the SEC, the conference eliminated divisions.

 Emmitt James Smith III is a celebrated figure in American...